Loading...

 Timeline & Processing Time

-The Ministry’s service page lists a six (6) month time frame once a duly completed file is received.
-In practice, some cases complete in ~6–12 months depending on workload and the completeness of your documents.
+The Ministry of the Interior’s service page lists an eight (8) month timeframe once a duly completed file is received.
+In practice, some cases complete in 8-12 months depending on workload, due diligence complexity, and the completeness of your documents.
 Start early and maintain contact with the filing office.

 Where to Apply (Ghana & Missions Abroad)

-In Ghana: File at the Ministry of the Interior – Migration/Citizenship Unit (Accra).
+In Ghana: File at the Ministry of the Interior – Migration/Citizenship Unit in Accra.
 Their service page provides contact numbers and address details.

-Outside Ghana: Contact the nearest Ghanaian embassy/high commission for instructions.
-Many missions accept packets and forward them to the Ministry in Accra (procedures vary by mission; call ahead).
+Outside Ghana: Contact the nearest Ghanaian embassy or high commission for instructions.
+Some missions may receive and forward applications to the Ministry in Accra, but procedures vary by mission.
+Always call ahead.

 Rights of Naturalized Citizens